faastjs/faast.js/docs/api/faastjs.async.md

 ## Async type

 `Async<T>` maps regular values to Promises and Iterators to AsyncIterators, If `T` is already a Promise or an AsyncIterator, it remains the same.
+This type is used to infer the return value of cloud functions from the types of the functions in the user's input module.

 <b>Signature:</b>